-Barton Manor School will ensure a comprehensive whole school curriculum response is in place to enable all learners to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
+DSTC will ensure a comprehensive whole school curriculum response is in place to educate and empower all learners to learn about and manage online risks effectively as part of providing a broad and balanced curriculum.
+DSTC utilises the 'Online Safety Alliance (OSA) Certificate' for all students in Years 7-13 and National Online Safety (NOS) training for staff and parents / carers.

-6.6 Working with Parents/Carers
+6.5 Working with Parents/Carers

-- Barton Manor School will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential online benefits and risks for children by: - Providing training as part of NOS accreditation. - o Send regular update emails highlighting risks of specific online activities. - o Keep an open dialogue so parents/carers feel able to report concerns and seek support.
+• DSTC will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential online benefits and risks for children by: